 From their website: The Science Park is an interactive museum of over 70.000 m2 .
 Located a few short minutes on foot from the historic city centre of Granada, it has one of the most varied offers for cultural and scientific leisure in Europe.
 Out doors:- The Observation Tower.
 A viewpoint over the City of Granada where you can experience science and technology.
 Tropical Butterfly Garden.
 Observe the butterfly life cycle.
 Over 20 different tropical species.
 The Flying Predators Workshop.
 Get to know the ecology and biology of predator birds.

-As well as the permanent exhibitions there are several temporary exhibitions in the course of the year.
+As well as the permanent exhibitions there are several temporary exhibitions during the course of the year.

 Visit a Vineyard

-Granada is still relatively unknown as a wine producing region, however this is slowly being remedied by numerous, local and artisan wineries.
+Granada is still relatively unknown as a wine producing region.
+However this is slowly being remedied by numerous, local and artisan wineries.
 Ranging from wines produced on the plain of the Altiplano, north of the city, to those produced in the Lecrín Valley and the Alpujarra.
-The grapes for these wines grow in vineyards at altitudes between 600 and 1,352 metres, this last in the Sierra de Contraviesa, La Alpujarra, is the highest in Europe.
+The grapes for these wines grow at altitudes between 600 and 1,352 metres, this last in the Sierra de Contraviesa, La Alpujarra, is the highest in Europe.
 The nearest bodega to visit, Bodegas Señorío de Nevada, is in the village of Cónchar, just 15 minutes from Restábal.
 The bodega offers guided tours, wine tasting courses and an interesting, dining experience in the modern restaurant.
+In the photo the grape harvest at Alto Valle, a small vineyard in Restábal.
 Near Torvizcón, in the Alpujarra, at the Alpujarride Wine Centre, one can try those wines of “great height” and even do some grape stomping!
-In the photo the grape harvest at Alto Valle, a small vineyard in Restábal.

 It’s time for some tapas talk!
 When in Granada do what the locals do and make the tapa a social and culinary event.
-Spoilt for choice with every bar in the province offering some kind of tapa together with the drinks you order, it can be confusing!
+Spoilt for choice with every bar in the province offering some kind of tapa together with the drinks you order, it can be confusing.
 Remember that most tapas bars include a tapa in the price of your drink, so order your drink first and wait and see what they bring!
 Not able to put away so much liquid?
 You can order any of the tapas or a selection separately.
-In the city of Granada, the best way of enjoying the ritual is to go on a tapas crawl, trying different bars to see which you like best.
-Often just tiny premises, it can be standing room only and there could be some friendly elbowing involved to get to see the tapas!
+Go on a tapas crawl in the city of Granada, the best way to enjoy the ritual, trying different bars to see which you like best.
+Often just tiny premises, they may have standing room only and there could be some friendly elbowing involved to get to see the tapas.
 Seating is often on the pavements at tables that can fill up even in mid winter.
 Calle Elvira and Calle Navas are the main Tapas streets but you’ll find tasty proposals all over the city.
-So put on comfortable shoes and sally forth for a great experience!
+So put on comfortable shoes and sally forth for a great experience.

-As I have mentioned before, Restábal boasts two small, supermarkets but your shopping experience doesn’t stop here!
-Many of the Lecrín Valley villages boast a weekly market, albeit just a few small stalls.
-Restábal has one every Saturday, selling houshold goods, textiles and footwear (excellent slippers!).
-The largest market in the Valley is the typical, village market every Wednesday in Dúrcal.
-In the villages of Melegís and Nigüelas, on two Sundays a month, you can find locally produced organic fruit and vegetables, as well as local crafts at the small market Comete el Valle (Eat the Valley).
-On a larger scale, the Ecomercado de Granada offers simlar wares every first Saturday of the month in Granada.
-Detailed information on marketdays in the housebook.
-The by now traditional, flea market and car boot sale held every Sunday in Nerja, Malaga, just 45 minutes from Restábal, is also worth a visit.
+As mentioned before, Restábal boasts two small, supermarkets but your shopping experience doesn’t stop here!
+Many of the Lecrín Valley villages have a weekly market, albeit just a few small stalls.
+In Restábal it’s every Saturday, selling houshold goods, textiles and footwear (excellent slippers).
+The largest in the Valley is the typical, village market every Wednesday in Dúrcal.
+In Melegís and Nigüelas, on two Sundays a month, you’ll find locally produced organic fruit and vegetables, as well as local crafts at the small market Comete el Valle (Eat the Valley).
+On a larger scale, the Ecomercado de Granada offers similar wares every Saturday in Granada.
+And don’t miss the popular car boot sale held every Sunday in Nerja, Malaga, just 45 minutes from Restábal.
 With a large selection of all kinds of goods, your only regret will be that you aren’t traveling in a large van!